deepsense-ai/seahorse/docs/doperations/save_data_frame.rst

 ===========
 Description
 ===========
-Operation to write a DataFrame in the Deepsense.io storage.
+Operation to save a DataFrame in the Deepsense.io storage.
-Written DataFrame can be later retrieved using :doc:`read_data_frame` operation.
+Saved DataFrame can be later retrieved using :doc:`load_data_frame` operation.

 -----
 Input
 -----
-1. DataFrame to write.
+1. DataFrame to save.

 ------
 Output